Urdatorn/responsio-accentuum/README.md

 # Responsio Accentuum - Accentual Patterns in Archaic Lyric Song

 [![ORCID](media/orcid-badge.svg)](https://orcid.org/0009-0003-3731-4038)
 ![](media/baseline_prose_py04.gif)

 ## What is it?

-**Responsio Accentuum** is a suite of software to mark and measure accentual responsion patterns and extract constraints on how the text in Greek polystrophic archaic lyric were set to musical melodies.
+**Responsio Accentuum** is a suite of software to mark and measure accentual responsion patterns and extract constraints on how the text in Greek polystrophic archaic lyric was set to musical melodies.

-The central case study is Pindar and his 40 polystrophic victory odes or *Epinicia* (comprising 11 379 metrical positions) and the 5th victory ode of Bacchylides, the only fully extant ode by a rival of Pindar's.[^1]
+The central case study is Pindar and his forty-four polystrophic victory odes, as well as the fifth victory ode of Bacchylides, the only fully extant ode by a rival of Pindar's.

-For an approachable visualization and explanation of the results, see the companion Github Pages [website](https://urdatorn.github.io/responsio-accentuum/).

 This project builds on and generalizes my previous work on the songs of Aristophanes, found [here](https://github.com/Urdatorn/aristophanis-cantica), which in its turn partly uses a fork of the work of Anna Conser; see the Copyright section below.
-The core code is found in the source files ```stats[...].py```.
-To see the code in action, see the ```.ipynb``` notebooks.
+The core code is found in the source files ``stats[...].py``.
+To see the code in action, see the ``.ipynb`` notebooks.

-[^1]: Four of the preserved odes have no responding parts at all, i.e. no refrains.
-Note that only 37 of the 40 responding songs have separate strophes and antistrophes, so if the responding unit of interest is the strophe instead of the strophe-antistrophe-epode triad, the corpus is slightly smaller.

 ## Format

 To analyze a song, the refrains first need to be scanned and presented in the format expected by the compiler.
 Here's a dummy example:

 ```
 <?xml version='1.0' encoding='UTF-8'?>